-Each year we are amazed by the incredible science, technology, engineering and maths (STEM) work happening in schools like yours all over the country.
-Each year we present over 500 schools with SFI Discover Science & Maths (DPSM) Awards and we hope even more schools will apply for the recognition they deserve in 2021/22.
-Schools tell us that, as well as recognition, the Award brings a range of benefits; it provides a structure for STEM work, raises the profile of science in the school and among parents and increases whole school collaboration.
+Each year we are amazed by the incredible science, technology, engineering and maths (STEM) work happening in schools across the country.
+The SFI Discover Science & Maths (DPSM) Awards give schools an opportunity to get much-deserved recognition for this work.
+As well as recognition, the Award brings a range of benefits; it provides a structure for STEM learning, raises the profile of science in the school and among parents and increases whole school collaboration.

 Award Delivery Information for 2020/2021 DPSM Awards